nareto/rbepwt/README.md

 # Introduction
 This repository contains a python implementation of the Region Based Easy Path Wavelet Transform [1].
+The latest version of this software can always be found on github: https://github.com/nareto/rbepwt

 # Dependencies
 The following python packages are used: